-- -- International research postdoctoral fellowship awards are designed to introduce scientists and engineers in the early stages of their careers to opportunities abroad for periods of 9 to 24 months, thereby furthering NSF's goal of establishing productive, long-term relationships between U.S. and foreign science and engineering communities.
+-- International research postdoctoral fellowship awards are designed to introduce scientists and engineers in the early stages of their careers to opportunities abroad for periods of 9 to 24 months, thereby furthering NSF's goal of establishing productive, long-term relationships between U.S. and foreign science and engineering communities.
 These awards are available in any field of science or engineering supported by NSF.
-Award recipients must be U.S. citizens or permanent residents who have earned a doctoral degree within two years before the date of application, who expect to receive the doctoral degree by the award date, or who have equivalent experience beyond the master's degree level. - -- Pan American Advanced Studies Institutes are short courses that are modeled on the NATO Advanced Studies Institutes, but take place in the Americas.
+Award recipients must be U.S. citizens or permanent residents who have earned a doctoral degree within two years before the date of application, who expect to receive the doctoral degree by the award date, or who have equivalent experience beyond the master's degree level.

+-- Pan American Advanced Studies Institutes are short courses that are modeled on the NATO Advanced Studies Institutes, but take place in the Americas.
 Approximately 8-12 lecturers of international standing at the advanced graduate and postgraduate level participate, as well as 40-50 students.
-The Department of Energy and NSF support a limited number of these Institutes each year. - -- Active research experience is one of the most effective techniques for attracting talented students to, and retaining them in, careers in mathematics, science, and engineering.
+The Department of Energy and NSF support a limited number of these Institutes each year.

+-- Active research experience is one of the most effective techniques for attracting talented students to, and retaining them in, careers in mathematics, science, and engineering.
 International Research Experiences for Students involve students in meaningful ways in ongoing research programs or in research projects specially designed for this purpose.
-Projects provide opportunities for undergraduate and graduate students to participate in research opportunities in non-U.S. settings. - -- The Partnerships for International Research and Education program enables U.S. institutions to establish collaborative relationships with foreign groups or institutions in order to advance specific research and education objectives and to make possible a research effort that neither side could accomplish on its own.
+Projects provide opportunities for undergraduate and graduate students to participate in research opportunities in non-U.S. settings.

+-- The Partnerships for International Research and Education program enables U.S. institutions to establish collaborative relationships with foreign groups or institutions in order to advance specific research and education objectives and to make possible a research effort that neither side could accomplish on its own.
 As science and engineering become increasingly global, U.S. scientists and engineers must be able to operate in teams composed of partners from different nations and cultural backgrounds.
 International partnerships are, and will be, increasingly indispensable in addressing many critical global scientific problems.
 The program is intended to catalyze a cultural change in U.S. institutions by establishing innovative new models for international collaborative research and education.
 It is also intended to facilitate greater variety in student participation and preparation, and to contribute to the development of a diverse, globally-engaged science and engineering workforce.

-Strategic Goals: Investing in People; Promoting International Understanding; Advancement of Science

-Agency Interagency Total USG

-Appropriation Transfers Funding

-\$41,903,459 \$0 \$41,903,459

-Foreign Private Private Sector Int'l Total Non-USG Governments Sector (U.S.) (Foreign) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked

-Total U.S. Total Foreign Total
+Strategic Goals: Investing in Peopl e; Promoting Inter national Understand ding; Advancemer t of Science USG Funding: Agency Appropriation Interagency Transfers Total USG Funding \$45,685,511 \$0 \$45,685,511 Non-USG Funding: Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked Participant Totals: Total U.S. Participants Total Foreign Participants Total Participants 2,385 0 2,385

-Participants Participants Participants

-2,619 0 2,619